 II.
-PLANNING BOARD ACTION/STAFF SUGGESTIONS: Staff suggest a planning board discuss the proposals and direct staff to prepare to hold a Public Hearing on October 12th, 2023.
-Staff then recommends that the Board forward a positive recommendation to the Council supporting the proposed changes to amend the 700 SF requirement for minimum dwelling size to include dwelling unit must be at least 190 square feet, above grade in size, unless the Technical Building Code and Standards Board, pursuant to 10 M.R.S. §9722, adopts a different minimum standard; if so, that standard applies.
+PLANNING BOARD ACTION/STAFF SUGGESTIONS: Staff suggest a planning board discuss the proposals and hold a public hearing.
+Staff then recommends that the Board forward a positive recommendation to the Council supporting the proposed changes to amend the 700 SF requirement for single family home minimum dwelling size to include the dwelling unit must be at least 400 square feet, above grade in size, unless the Technical Building Code and Standards Board, pursuant to 10 M.R.S. §9722, adopts a different minimum standard; if so, that standard applies for an accessory dwelling unit of 190 square feet, above grade in size, unless the Technical Building Code and Standards Board, pursuant to 10 M.R.S. §9722, adopts a different minimum standard; if so, that standard applies for an accessory dwelling.